 One of the highlights from my trip to ISTE in San Antonio this year was meeting the team at Lifeliqe!
 I had the chance to try out the Lifeliqe HoloLens and curriculum to see their new tool in action.
-During my demo I was able to move through a set of lessons that included a 3D model of a shark.
+During my demo I was able to move through a set of lessons.
+It also included a 3D model of a shark.
 It was absolutely wild to see the model pop out in front of me.
-Unlike the Google Cardboard virtual reality experiences I’m used to, with the Lifeliqe HoloLens I could use my fingers to spin the 3D model and navigate this mixed reality space – and access curriculum materials straight from the headset.
+I’m familiar with Google Cardboard virtual reality experiences.
+With the Lifeliqe HoloLens I could use my fingers to spin the 3D model.
+I could navigate this mixed reality space and access curriculum materials straight from the headset.

 The team at Lifeliqe

 has been exploring augmented reality in education for years and really are pioneers in the field of interactive 3D, augmented reality and virtual reality.
 Lifeliqe HoloLens was designed to bring visual, hands-on and exciting learning experiences on range of devices.
-This includes everything from desktop PCs and tablets using Lifeliqe’s mobile and standard app and augmented reality with all 1,100+ interactive 3D models, to immersive virtual reality with Lifeliqe VR Museum available for HTC Vive and mixed reality with the brand new Lifeliqe HoloLens app released at ISTE this year.
+This includes everything from desktop PCs and tablets using Lifeliqe’s mobile and standard app.
+It also includes augmented reality with all 1,100+ interactive 3D models, to immersive virtual reality with Lifeliqe VR Museum available for HTC Vive and mixed reality with the brand new Lifeliqe HoloLens app released at ISTE this year.